PRESSING PAST PENTECOST: NINE (EXCERPT OF THE FEASTS OF THE LORD)

 When a person accepts Christ his whole household comes under the protection of the blood (I Corinthians 7:14).
-The believer then should pray that God will grant each family member repentance unto life, that each individual will receive Christ for himself or herself.
+The believer then should pray that God will grant each family member repentance to life, that each individual will receive Christ for himself or herself.

 The Passover was to be eaten “in haste.”
-The Lord Jesus commanded us to “Watch therefore, for ye know neither the day nor the hour wherein the Son of man cometh” (Matthew 25:13).
+The Lord Jesus commanded us to “Watch therefore, for you know neither the day nor the hour wherein the Son of man comes” (Matthew 25:13).
 In like manner, the Passover is to be eaten “with your loins girded, your shoes on your feet, and your staff in your hand” (Exodus 12:11).
 We work diligently and conscientiously while we are in the world but in our hearts we are strangers and pilgrims.
 We always are ready to follow the Lord Jesus wherever He leads us.